danyaberezun/argument-label-enforced-named-thesis/ArgumentLabels/main.md

 2. The parameter name should be added to the scope of the function body, with the corresponding behaviour being similar to the existing argument names.
 This parameter name should not be visible from the outside of the function body.
 3. The argument label should be used during the mapping of function call arguments to the parameters.
 The labels should not be visible inside the function body.
 It is still has to be possible to use different order of named arguments from the one they were specified in the declaration.

+#### Remark: what about lambdas?

+We have not mentioned lambdas in the first point.
+Why?

+Turns out, it is currently impossible to use named form of arguments for calls of functional types (such as lambdas).
+Therefore, if named form is impossible, it is meaningless to add argument labels for lambdas.

+Another approach would be to allow named form for lambdas, but it will require dealing with harder parsing stage due to the destructuring declaration.

 ### Things to consider

 #### Argument Label Syntax